 Academic Year Program

-The program consists of six weekly virtual after school meetings with the University of Colorado Museum of Natural History (CU Museum) staff and CU Boulder student mentors.
-The girls will explore the sciences of archaeology, botany, entomology, paleontology and zoology through hands-on activities using real museum specimens and virtual interaction with scientists and museum professionals.
-Scientific toolkits will be provided for the girls to use in their homes as part of this program.
+The program consists of weekly afterschool meetings, either virtual or in person, with the University of Colorado Museum of Natural History (CU Museum) staff and CU Boulder student mentors.
+The students will explore the sciences of archaeology, botany, entomology, paleontology and zoology through hands-on activities using real museum specimens and direct interaction with scientists and museum professionals.
+Students will add to their scientific toolkits each week, which they take home at the end of the program.

-At the end of the six weeks, the girls, their families and staff will have a virtual pizza dinner, with the museum delivering pizza to each family.
-The girls will present some of their work at the celebration.
-In addition to the sessions the museum will provide follow up activities.
+At the end of the session, the students, their families and staff will have a Family Science Night including pizza!
+The students will present their work at the celebration and have an opportunity to exhibit their final products at the CU Museum.
+In addition to the sessions the museum will provide resources about other science opportunities.

-Funding from CU Boulder Outreach Award and the Jared Polis Foundation allows us to offer the program free of charge to schools that meet our guidelines for having a percentage of students qualifying for free and reduced lunch programs.
+Funding from CU Boulder Outreach and Engagement Award and the Jared Polis Foundation allows us to offer the program free of charge to schools that meet our guidelines for having a percentage of students qualifying for free and reduced lunch programs.

 If you have questions about the program you can email Gianna Sullivan.